python-hyper/h11/docs/source/basic-usage.rst

 :class:`EndOfMessage` object.
-This similarity between what we send and what we receive isn't accidental: if we were using h11 to write an HTTP server, then these are the objects we would have created and passed to :meth:`~.Connection.send` -- h11 in client and server mode has an API that's almost exactly symmetric.
+This similarity between what we send and what we receive isn't accidental: if we were using h11 to write an HTTP server, then these are the objects we would have created and passed to :meth:`~Connection.send` -- h11 in client and server mode has an API that's almost exactly symmetric.